 We are in a highly competitive industry.
-We compete on a global basis to provide EMS services to OEMs in the communications, high-end computing, personal computing, storage, aerospace and defense, automotive, industrial and consumer end markets.
+We compete on a global basis to provide EMS services to OEMs in the communications, high-end computing, personal computing, storage, aerospace and defense, automotive, industrial and consumer end-markets.
 Our competitors include major domestic and foreign companies such as Flextronics International Ltd., Hon Hai Precision Industry Co., Ltd., Sanmina-SCI Corporation, Solectron Corporation and Jabil Circuit, Inc., as well as smaller EMS companies that often have a regional product, service or industry specific focus.
 In addition, in recent years, original design manufacturers (ODMs), which are companies that provide design and manufacturing services to OEMs, have been increasing their share of outsourced manufacturing services provided to OEMs in several markets, such as notebook and desktop computers, personal computer motherboards, and consumer electronic products, such as cell phones.
-While we have not, to date, encountered significant competition from ODMs, such competition may increase if our business in these markets grows or if ODMs expand further into or beyond these markets.
-We also face indirect competition from the manufacturing operations of our current and prospective customers, which continually evaluate the merits of manufacturing products internally rather than using EMS providers.
+While we have not, to date, encountered significant competition from ODMs, such competition may increase if our business in these markets grows, or if ODMs expand further into or beyond these markets.
+We also face indirect competition from the manufacturing operations of our current and prospective customers, which could choose to manufacture products internally rather than to outsource to EMS providers.

-Some of our competitors have more geographically diversified international operations, a greater production presence in lower cost geographies, as well as substantially greater manufacturing, financial, procurement, research and development and marketing resources than we have.
-These competitors may create alliances and rapidly acquire significant market share.
+Some of our competitors have more geographically diversified international operations, a greater production presence in lower-cost geographies, as well as greater manufacturing, financial, procurement, research and development and marketing resources than we have.
 Accordingly, our current or potential competitors may develop or acquire services comparable or superior to those we develop, combine or merge to form larger competitors, or adapt more quickly than we will to new technologies, evolving industry trends and changing customer requirements.

-Competition has caused and may continue to cause price reductions, reduced profits or loss of market share, any of which could materially and adversely affect us.
-In addition, the EMS industry has been experiencing an increase in excess manufacturing capacity as well as increased competition from Asian competitors.
+Competition has caused and may continue to cause excessive pricing pressures, reduced profits or loss of market share, any of which could materially and adversely affect us.
+In addition, the EMS industry has excess manufacturing capacity and has seen increased competition from Asian competitors.
 This has and will continue to exert additional pressures on pricing for components and services, thereby increasing the competitive pressures in the EMS industry.
-We may not be able to compete successfully against current and future competitors, and the competitive pressures we face may materially adversely affect us.
+We may not be able to compete successfully against our current and future competitors, and the competitive pressures we face may materially adversely affect us.

-We are dependent on the computing and communications industries and are exposed to changes in general economic conditions that can adversely impact our business, operating results and financial condition.
+We are dependent on the computing and communications industries and are exposed to changes in general economic conditions that can continue to adversely impact our business, operating results and financial condition.

-As a result of unfavorable general economic conditions over the past three years and the reduced demand for technology capital goods, our sales have been negatively affected.
+As a result of the unfavorable general economic conditions over the past four years and the reduced demand for technology capital goods, our sales have been negatively affected.
 Our financial performance depends on our customers' viability, financial stability, and the end-market demand for our customers' products.
 Most of our customers, in turn, depend substantially on the growth of the computing and communications industries.
 The computing and communications industries are characterized by rapidly changing technologies and shortening product lifecycles.
-These industries have experienced severe revenue erosion, pricing and margin pressures, excess inventories, and increased difficulty in attracting capital over the past few years.
-As a result of these factors, since the first quarter of 2001, we have seen declines in the demand for products in the end markets that we serve.
-Although we experienced some improvements during the fourth quarter of 2003 and the first quarter of 2004, these factors and their impact on our customers could continue to have a material adverse effect on our business.
+These industries have experienced severe revenue erosion, pricing and margin pressures, and excess inventories over this period.
+More recently, many of our communication customers have merged or been acquired by third parties that are not our customers.
+These mergers and acquisitions could result in a decrease in demand from our customers in the telecommunications industry or our loss of business to our competitors as customers rationalize their business.

-We depend on a limited number of customers for a substantial portion of our revenue and declines in sales to these customers could adversely affect our operating results.
+We depend on a limited number of customers for a substantial portion of our revenue and declines in sales to these customers could continue to adversely affect our operating results.